 5.4.4 All highway related structures, whether we are to adopt them or not, must be designed and constructed in accordance with the current relevant codes of practice and technical memoranda.
-The design will be subject to the technical-approval procedure set out in the Department for Transport Design Manual for Roads and Bridges 'Technical Approval of Highway Structures on Motorways and Trunk Roads' except that the Technical Approval Authority will be us.
+The design will be subject to the technical-approval procedure set out in the Department for Transport Design Manual for Roads and Bridges 'CG 300 Technical approval of highway structures' except that the Technical Approval Authority will be us.

-5.4.5 You must employ a chartered civil or structural engineer with experience in highway structures and approved by us to carry out the
+5.4.5 You must employ a chartered civil or structural engineer with experience in highway structures and approved by us to carry out the design and oversee construction.